-- Use a notepad and pen - Avoid using your phone it doesn't look good to have it out at the workplace.
-Prefer a small notepad and pen that you can keep in your pocket. - Ask the provider how and when you can write notes (for example, it is not appropriate to take notes in front of patients). - Take note of the objective and subjective parts of your observations. - Write down medical terminology, procedures, physical examinations, anatomy. - Most importantly, note your impressions of how providers interact with patients, how the provider advocates for the patients, what their thought process is when treating patients, the things that you cannot learn from a textbook. - Follow HIPAA guidelines and use common sense!
+- Use a notepad and pen - Avoid using your phone.
+Prefer a small notepad and pen that you can keep in your pocket - Ask the provider how and when you can write notes (for example, it is not appropriate to take notes in front of patients) - Take note of the objective and subjective parts of your observations - Write down medical terminology, procedures, physical examinations, anatomy - Most importantly, take note of how providers interact with patients, how the provider advocates for the patients, what their thought process is when treating patients, the things that you cannot learn from a textbook - Follow HIPAA guidelines and use common sense.
 Your notes must not be able to identify the patient.
-Always ask the provider for guidance and follow the rules. - Reflecting back on your notes will help when preparing writing your application and preparing for interviews
+If in doubt, ask the provider for guidance. - Reflecting back on your notes will help when preparing writing your application and preparing for interviews